FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 # Part III: Numerical precision in _ab initio_ calculations.

-In this part you will learn about several new quantities and tools for working with numerical convergence in NOMAD.
+In this part, you will learn about several new quantities and tools for working with numerical-precision settings in NOMAD.
 These tools will help you

 1. query for the level of precision or conformity that you need.